With control of U.S. House, Democrats will seek to rein in Trump

 “Those that worked with me in this incredible Midterm Election, embracing certain policies and principles, did very well.
 Those that did not, say goodbye!” he wrote on Twitter on Wednesday.
 “Yesterday was such a very Big Win, and all under the pressure of a Nasty and Hostile Media!”

 Several firm Trump supporters, including Florida gubernatorial candidate Ron DeSantis, won their races.
-Trump was due to hold a news conference at 11:30 a.m.
-(1630 GMT) in the White House.

 Trump, 72, had hardened his rhetoric in recent weeks on issues that appealed to his conservative core supporters.
 He threw himself into the campaign, issuing warnings about a caravan of Latin American migrants headed through Mexico to the U.S. border and condemnations of liberal American “mobs” he says oppose him.